ibm-cloud-docs/vmwaresolutions/services/managing-entrust-dc.md

 # Managing Entrust DataControl
 {: #managing-entrust-dc}

-New installations of Entrust DataControl® (formerly known as HyTrust DataControl) are not supported for new or existing deployments of VMware vCenter Server® instances.
+New installations of Entrust DataControl® (formerly known as HyTrust DataControl) are not supported for new or existing deployments of {{site.data.keyword.vcf-auto}} instances.
 You can still use or delete existing Entrust DataControl installations on your existing instances.
 {: deprecated}

 To manage Entrust DataControl, access the Entrust DataControl WebGUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the Entrust DataControl console from the vSphere® Web Client.